 Notes

-- Remember to remove the egg and milk mixture immediately from the heat right before you whisk the cream, to avoid cooking the mixture (a mistake that can turn your cream grainy or lumpy).
+- Remember to remove the egg and milk mixture immediately from the heat right before you whisk the cream, to avoid overcooking the mixture.

-- If the mixture still appears unstructured, move away from the heat anyway, turn quickly and place it again on the stove for a few seconds on very low heat.
+- If the mixture still appears unstructured, move away from the heat anyway, whisk quickly and place it again on the stove for a few seconds on very low heat.

-- Using a baking dish or pan to cool down the cream will make it cool down and set much more quickly than in a bowl.
+- Using a baking dish to cool down the cream will make it set faster than in a bowl.

-- Cover the prepared pastry cream with plastic wrap making sure it adheres perfectly to the surface of the cream.
-Otherwise, as the pastry cream cools down and gets in contact with air, it will form a thin crust over the surface.
+- Cover the prepared pastry cream with plastic wrap making sure it adheres perfectly to the surface of the cream, to prevent a thin crust from forming over the surface.

 Nutrition